-This mission is realized through a commitment to teaching excellence and genuine concern for each individual student and is supported by a faculty commitment to continuous improvement, professional development and service to the community.
+This mission is realized through a commitment to teaching excellence and genuine concern for each individual student and is supported by a faculty commitment to continuous professional development and service to the community.

+The Falls School of Business is fully accredited by the Accreditation Council for Business Schools and Programs (ACBSP).
 The Falls School of Business offers Bachelor of Arts, Master of Business Administration, Master of Organizational Leadership, and Doctor of Business Administration programs.